Basic Settings

 Update and Upgrade System

 Why it's beneficial:Keeping your system up-to-date is essential for security, stability, and performance.
 This optimization ensures you have the latest patches and features, while also configuring the correct repositories for Proxmox VE, enabling access to necessary updates and tools.
+The disk metadata check helps prevent potential issues with storage devices that may have been modified by virtual machines.

 Repository changes: